docsbydesign/piClinic/docs/api.md

 ## Request format

-GET method requests pass parameters as query parameters and POST method requests can pass data as URL-form-encoded data or as query parameters.
+GET method requests pass parameters as query parameters and POST method requests can pass data as `application/json` data or as query parameters.
 API requests that require authorization, must also include an **X-piClinic-token** header with a valid session token returned by the session API.

 ### Sample header